HL7/davinci-atr/input/pagecontent/spec.md

 **Expected Result:**

 Consumer receives one or more Group Resources from the above API call(s).
 Each Group Resource represents a specific Member Attribution List between the Producer and the Consumer.
 To narrow down the specific Member Attribution List for a specific contract the Consumer has to examine the ```Group.identifier``` and ```Group.contractValidityPeriod``` element and compare the contract information.
+An example resource retrieved by the above discovery APIs can be found at [Group Example](Group-fullexample.html).

 #### Consumer requests Member Attribution List from Producer's system (Member Attribution List Export Request - Bulk Data Request)